 [Mother, 32years]

-Failure to adhere to the cultural practices was perceived to be detrimental to the wellbeing of the baby as discussed in the next section.

-Perceived consequences of lack of adherence to cultural practices
+Perceived consequences of disregard of cultural practices

 Fear and insecurity led mothers to adhere to risky practices that were in conflict with the messages from the health facilities.
 The consequences of failure to observe the culturally defined norms varied from the baby contracting a childhood disease and death.